adong77/bigbook/gitbook/README.md

-# Concepts and Approaches in Bioinformatics and Genomics
+# Fundamentals of BioInformatics and Genomics (BIG)

 🐘TO-DO🐘